-Should I engage a migration agent or lawyer?
+Should I engage a migration agent or lawyer for visa refusal?

 You are not under any obligation to have a migration agent or lawyer to represent in your migration appeal, but attempting to appeal on your own is strongly not advisable.
 Without proper knowledge of the procedures and the law on which your appeal relies, the chances of failure are significant.
 Good AAT lawyers should be able to formulate persuasive arguments, provide robust legal submission and train you for advocacy at the hearing.

-Can I travel overseas whilst waiting for the review?
+Can I travel overseas whilst waiting for the AAT migration review?

 If you want to travel overseas, you must check with the AAT about the status of your application for review before making any travel arrangements.
 You would then need to check whether you have a valid visa to be lawfully allowed to re-enter Australia after you travel overseas.
 If not, you would need to apply for a visa with the facility that enables you to return lawfully.

-What happens at a hearing with the AAT?
+What happens at a hearing with the AAT migration hearing?